Cambridge-ICCS/TCTrack/docs/index.rst

 cyclones in an accessible manner to generate high-quality and `FAIR <https://en.wikipedia.org/wiki/FAIR_data>`_ output data.

-It can be used for tracking cyclones in simularions and observations, and to compare the output of different algorithms for a variety of data sources.
+It can be used for tracking cyclones in simulations and observations, and to compare the output of different algorithms for a variety of data sources.

 .. toctree::